clearlinux/clear-linux-documentation/source/clear-linux/tutorials/aws-web/aws-web.rst

 Update the Clear Linux OS instance
 **********************************

-With the command prompt sitting in the :file:`$HOME` directory of your new
-|CL| instance, run the :command:`sudo swupd update` to update the operating
-system as shown in figure 12:
+Run the :command:`sudo swupd update` command to update the operating system as shown in figure 12:

 .. figure:: figures/aws-web-12.png